Ko wai mā ngā Tumu Whakarae o te Ratonga TūmatanuiWho leads the Public Service

 health.govt.nz

-Gaye is Deputy Public Service Commissioner at Te Kawa Mataaho Public Service Commission.
-Gaye has been appointed until January 2024 from her substantive role as Secretary for Land Information and Chief Executive, Toitū Te Whenua Land Information New Zealand, a role she has held from 2019.
-Prior to her role at Toitū Te Whenua, Gaye was a Deputy Commissioner at IRD and held senior roles at agencies including ACC, MBIE and the Ministry of Economic Development (as it was then called)
+Gaye is Chief Executive on Assignment at Te Kawa Mataaho Public Service Commission.
+Gaye was appointed acting Deputy Public Service Commissioner for a year from her substantive role as Secretary for Land Information and Chief Executive, Toitū Te Whenua Land Information New Zealand, a role she has held from 2019.
+Prior to her role at Toitū Te Whenua, Gaye was a Deputy Commissioner at IRD and held senior roles at agencies including ACC, MBIE and the Ministry of Economic Development (as it was then called).

 Commenced